WebAssembly/spec/spectec/test-prose/TEST.md

 2. Pop the value i32.CONST n from the stack.
 3. Either:
   a.
 Perform $with_memext(0, YetE (0^((n * 64) * $Ki){})).
   b.
-Push the value i32.CONST the length of $mem(z, 0) to the stack.
+Push the value i32.CONST the length of $mem(0) to the stack.
 4. Or:
   a.
 Push the value i32.CONST -1 to the stack.